 An important note: These posts are intended as homages to Mexico’s immense cultural history, with the hope that you, the reader, will be reminded of the breathtaking Otomi Tenango, its history, and its people.
 When buying anything of indigenous origin, buy direct or from a trustworthy source.

-WE ARE PROUD of the beautiful art and delicious foods that are of Mexican origin.
+WE ARE PROUD of the beautiful art and delicious foods that are within Mexico.

 Tenangos are done by the skilled hands of the Otomi of Hidalgo, Mexico.

 Properly the Hñuhñu, they created modern Tenango in response to an economic crisis in the 1960s, demonstrating their creativity and resiliency that exists today.
 Continuing to speak their language and practice their customs where some would rather only see their embroidery, the Hñuhñu are an inspiration for all of us.